 - Include necessary safety training and company culture

-Make Safety Training Easily Available
+2. Make Employee Safety Training Easily Available

 According to OSHA’s most recent numbers, there are 14 deaths a day in the construction industry.
 It’s just a fact that the trades are a more dangerous business to be in than, say, desk jockeying.
 When your crew is using heavy machinery, electricity and/or is exposed to hazardous materials, it's on your company to make sure they follow best practices in order to keep them as safe as possible.
 No death or injury is acceptable if it could be prevented through proper training.